Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Introduction

-\item We derive the exact gradient formula of the loss function with respect to filtration parameters (Corollary \ref{cor:filtration curve} in Section \ref{subsec:curved}).
-This allows us to update the filtration directly without using automatic differentiation, thereby accelerating backpropagation in filtration learning.
-Its efficiency is demonstrated in Example \ref{Ex:time} in Section \ref{sec:examples}.

-\item The vectorization of multi-parameter persistent homology focuses on multiple rays in a multi-parameter space, whereas our method focuses on an optimal curve in when constructing EMPH (see Remark \ref{rmk:comparison} in Section \ref{subsec:curved}).
-This approach can be generalized to an $n$-parameter space ($n \ge 2$) in a calculable manner and may yield interpretable results.
-Additionally, we have applied filtration learning to synthetic data and achieved improved accuracy (Examples \ref{Ex:toy1} and \ref{Ex:toy2}).
+\item The vectorization of multi-parameter persistent homology focuses on multiple rays in the multi-parameter space, whereas our proposed method focuses on an optimal curve when constructing EMPH (see Remark \ref{rmk:comparison} in Section \ref{subsec:curved}).
+This approach can be generalized to an $n$-parameter space ($n \ge 2$) in a calculable manner and yield interpretable results.
+Additionally, we applied filtration learning to synthetic data and achieved improved accuracy (Examples \ref{Ex:toy1} and \ref{Ex:toy2}).
 We also compared classification accuracy on a benchmark dataset in Example \ref{example:ucr}.
-With this experiment, the effectiveness of finding a filtration curve in the multi-parameter space is demonstrated.
-Additionally, we provide the example of the multi-parameter persistence image and landscape in Appendix \ref{app:vectorization}. \end{enumerate}
+With these experiments, the effectiveness of the proposed method of finding an optimal filtration curve in the multi-parameter space is demonstrated.
+Additionally, we provided the example of the multi-parameter persistence image and landscape in Appendix \ref{app:vectorization}.

+\item We derived the exact gradient formula of the loss function with respect to the filtration parameters (Corollary \ref{cor:filtration curve} in Section \ref{subsec:curved}).
+This allows us to update the filtration directly without using automatic differentiation, thereby accelerating the backpropagation in filtration learning.
+Its efficiency is demonstrated in Example \ref{Ex:time} in Section \ref{sec:examples}. \end{enumerate}